Youth Activities, Pre-Collegiate Programs and Camps

 • Acquisition and secure maintenance of required documentation such as parental permission documents, publicity/image/voice media release forms, and medical emergency information

-• Obtaining ISU Department of Residence housing (for overnight stays) or arranging for approval with Office of Risk Management for alternate housing
+• Obtaining ISU Department of Residence housing (for overnight stays) or arranging for approval with Risk Management for alternate housing

 • Safe transportation of participants and staff